cs4804-24c/a2-DataVis-5Ways/README.md

 _Python in Jupyter_
 ![image](https://github.com/anavi16/a2-DataVis-5Ways/assets/114020191/e375066d-14ff-4811-acac-24c516a208f4)

 I've worked with R a fair amount in the past, I used the library tidyverse.
-Tidyverse is just another package with ggplot2 in it.
-It also offers readr and tidyr
+Tidyverse is just another library with ggplot2 in it.
+It's worked for me in the past so I figured I'd use it here too.
 _R in RStudio with library tidyverse._
 ![image](https://github.com/anavi16/a2-DataVis-5Ways/assets/114020191/8f0effbe-defe-4726-a061-dac155481e99)